kchen92/text2shape/README.md

 Due to the complicated and highly variable nature of the meshes collected in ShapeNet, a select few of the models in the ShapeNet dataset result in unexpected voxelizations.
-We have noted which of these models this phenomenon occurs in.
-If you find any such models, please report them to kevin.chen@cs.stanford.edu.
+We have noted which of these models this phenomenon occurs in the text2shape data zip.
+If you find any additional such models, please report them to kevin.chen@cs.stanford.edu.
 Thank you!

 **Third Party**